kajzer/future-fluent/docs/en/index.md

 </figure>

 <h1 align="center">
-Welcome to AI Engineering Mastery
+Welcome to Your AI Superpower Toolkit 🤖✨
 </h1>

 <h3 align="center">
-Mastering the Craft of Conversational AI and Information Retrieval
+Mastering LLMs: A Deep Dive into Prompt Engineering, Agents, RAGs, and No-Code
 </h3>
 ---
 <p align="center">
-In a world driven by intelligent systems, prompt engineering and the effective use of Retrieval-Augmented Generation (RAG) techniques are at the heart of innovation.
-Whether you're building dynamic agents or optimizing language models for precision tasks, this guide provides the insights you need to unlock the full potential of conversational AI.
+This guide offers a mix of tutorials, resources, and insights on prompt engineering, AI agents, retrieval-augmented generation (RAG), and no-code tools.
+Whether you're just starting or looking to expand your knowledge, you'll find useful links, research papers, and practical examples to help you navigate the evolving AI landscape. 🚀
 </p>

 <p align="center">
-  <a class="md-button" href="/future-fluent/Tutorials">Start Learning</a>
+  <a class="md-button" href="/future-fluent/Tutorials/Prompt_Engineering/">Start Learning</a>
 </p>

+---

+!!! note ""

+    This course is fully open source 📖, meaning anyone can access and review the code.
+We believe AI should be accessible to everyone and explained in a clear, objective manner.